 Each student will have their own Exam Number, issued by the Exams Officer.
 This number will appear on all official statements (entry summary, exam timetable, certificates etc.).
 Legal names appear on certificates and not preferred names.
+Please contact Mrs Whitehead if you would like to use your preferred name.

 The entries (Higher/Foundation for Maths, Science and Languages) for all your exams are usually decided by your teacher.
 A thorough checking procedure is in place to ensure that the entries are correct which includes checking by the candidate.
 When you receive statements of entries check them to make sure all the information is correct.
 If you are in ANY DOUBT, please see your teacher or the Exams Officer.
 Once the timetables have been organised, they will appear on the INSIGHT PORTAL.
-All students can see their timetables via the Portal.